Start Your Tennessee LLC in just a Few Minutes

 The first step of forming your Tennessee LLC is choosing a business name.
 This business name should represent your business or service in a unique way, and the LLC name should also indicate what your LLC offers.
 No other business in Tennessee can have a similar name.

-You need to make sure that the name is available before filing out the forms for your LLC name.
+You need to make sure that the name is available before filling out the forms for your LLC name.
 To check if the name has been taken by another limited liability company, you will need to conduct a name search through the Tennessee SOS Business Search on the Tennessee Secretary of State Website.
 You can find the information here.
 You can also apply for a name reservation to keep your name options available while you decide.

 Once your LLC name is approved, you will need to register your Tennessee limited liability company and pay the $300 state LLC filing fee.
 The filing fee is paid by the business owner in order to start the LLC.
 You pay this state filing fee one time, but every year after, you will have what is known as an annual report fee, which will cost you $300 yearly.